Sam McAdam

-Samuel McAdam (May 31, 1908 – December 29, 1976) was a Scottish-born Canadian ice hockey forward.
+Samuel McAdam (May 31, 1908 – December 29, 1976) was a Canadian ice hockey forward.
 He played five games in the National Hockey League for the New York Rangers during the 1930–31 season.
 The rest of his career, which lasted from 1926 to 1944, was spent in the minor leagues, especially the Pacific Coast Hockey League.
 He was born in Stirling, Scotland, United Kingdom and raised in Winnipeg, Manitoba.
 He died of a heart attack in 1976.
 At the time of his death he worked as a waiter in a hotel.